-Invariably it is the magic of marketing that influences our decision or the recommendation of a skin care professional.
-In principle, most of us do not know enough to decide which product works better or why, and many of us do not have the time or inclination to learn.
-Considering how much the health and look of our skin impacts our well being and the financial investment we end up making towards that end, it stands to reason that we should try to gain more knowledge to enable ourselves make informed decisions when purchasing a product.
+In general, most of us do not know enough to decide which product works better or why, and many of us do not have the time or inclination to learn.
+So invariably we're either guided by the magic of marketing or by the recommendations of our friends or skin care professionals.
+However, considering how costly skin care can be, and how much the health and look of our skin impacts our well being, it stands to reason that we should try to gain more knowledge so that we can make our own informed decisions when purchasing a product.

 Most quality products will feel good on the skin and will have FEW good ingredients in them.
 Few however is the key word, a lot of the products at the beauty counters contain a very small percentage of skin actives or nutrients and a high percentage of excipients, humectants and preservatives, yet come at a very high price tag and many alluring promises.